rust-lang/rust/GSOC.md

 and which eventually led to the current working state of the project.

 ## Completion status
-All core functioanlity has been implemented.
+All core functionality has been implemented.
 There are still some bugs present, whose fixes depend on changes to [`rustc`](https://github.com/rust-lang/rust) that are currently underway and possibly not yet merged at the time of submission.